 Yet if you’re like many traveling families I know, you’ll have to pack all your San Francisco fun into just a handful of days.
 So you’ll be especially glad to make use of our travel guide, with details and tips for our top-recommended activities for this classic California family vacation spot, including 1 great place to eat and 1 great place to stay. >>> Read more in “San Francisco with Kids – Northern California family vacation guide.” – contributed by Shelly Rivoli

-4. The California Family Safari Vacation–staying in African Tents
+4. A California Family Safari Vacation–staying in real African Tents!

 The first question any child of three years or seventy-five will likely ask is, “Who gets to ride on the top?”
 Indeed, everyone in our group of ten safari goers would have liked a turn to enjoy the view from the top deck of the jeep.
 Especially when we happened upon certain curious and, later, potentially deadly inhabitants of the “Sonoma Serengeti.”
 However, this privilege is only bestowed upon those measuring at least 45 inches in height.